geminiplanetimager/gpi_pipeline/documentation/ifs/steps/wavelength_calibration.rst

 A successful determination of the calibration will show a clean grid of centroids (intersection of the red lines) with identical length dispersion axes (shown as green lines).

 If you do experience a failed wavelength calibration, first check to make sure the correct dark and badpixel mask were used.
-If so, then one may modify the *maxpos* and *maxtilt* parameters.
+The wavelength solution 2D primitive relies on a reference wavelength solution.
+If this file is not clean, this will cause errors in the final wavecal.
+The pipeline will automatically choose the most recent reference wavelength calibration files, but the user can manual choose a file by editing the CalibrationFile primitive keyword in the Recipe Editor.
 One may also change the interpolation type of the bad-pixel interpolation.
-In extreme cases, the bad pixel could be added to the mask manually, although this has never been necessary.

 Relevant GPI team members